 This course covers the theory and practice of measuring and interpreting financial data for business units.
-Topics include the operating cycle, the preparation of financial statements, depreciation, inventory valuation, and credit losses.
+Basic concepts, principles, and procedures are applied to the following topics: operating cycle, accruals and deferrals. financial statements, internal controls, receivables, inventory, fixed assets, and liabilities.
 (3 Lec.)

-(ACC) 202 Principles Of Accounting II (3)
+ACC 202 Principles Of Accounting II (3)